iexcloud/docs/source/getting-started/getting-started-with-apperate.md

 - [Production-Ready IEX Cloud Core Financial Data](./production-ready-core-data.md) introduces Apperate's built-in core financial datasets and [Using Core Financial Data](../using-core-data.md) guides you in using them.

+- [Load More Data into a Dataset](../migrating-and-importing-data/load-more-data-into-a-dataset.md) explains how to ingest more data from a new or existing data source.

 - [Migrate and Import Data](../migrating-and-importing-data.md) provides tutorials for loading data from various data sources including these:

     - [AWS S3 buckets](../migrating-and-importing-data/loading-data-from-aws-s3.md)